All The Things you Probably Won't be Told about The Yorkshire Terrier!

 If temperament is important to you then find a breeder that considers that a factor when breeding.

-Remember to ask questions, ask if your Yorkie Breeder objects to contact and advice after the sale.
+Remember to ask questions, and ask if your Breeder objects to contact and advice after the sale.

-If it's your first dog or you're looking to show this can be worth quite a bit of money here - time costs so those who are willing to be available often charge a little more for their Yorkie Puppies, but in the long run this can be a much better value.
+If it's your first dog or you're looking to show, this can be worth quite a bit of money - time costs, so those who are willing to be available often charge a little more for their pups, but in the long run this can be a much better value.

 A $150 pup that you get attached to and lose has veterinary bills, sometimes excessive ones.

-By contrast, a $450 Yorkie Puppy from a reliable breeder that provides a puppy that you have for 13 years is a remarkable bargain.
+By contrast, a $450 pup from a reliable breeder that provides a puppy that you have for 13 years is a remarkable bargain.

 I will be back with some more tips soon.